Mankapur: History

-Mankapur mandal was a Taluqedari (estate) formed when Raja Dutt Singh of Gonda, of the Bisen Rajput dynasty, seized the Bandhalgoti raj of Mankapur and gave it to his younger infant son, Kunwar Ajmat Singh around 1681, making him the first ruler of the state.
 The state had 189 villages under it and during the British Raj, it was a pargana in Utraula tehsil.
-It became a separate tehsil in 1987, later in 1997 when the Gonda district was divided to create Balrampur district, it remained with its mm oformer district.
+It became a separate tehsil in 1987, later in 1997 when the Gonda district was divided to create Balrampur district, it remained with its former district.

-The last ruler of this Taluqedari before independence was Raghavendra Pratap Singh, who was a Congress politician (1933–1955) and who served in the UP assembly continuously since 1937.

 Transport

-Mankapur Junction railway station is the nearest railway station and the nearest airport is Chaudhary Charan Singh Airport (Amausi) near state capital Lucknow.
-Mankapur is well connected by roadways to Gonda, Faizabad and state capital of Lucknow.
+Mankapur Junction railway station is the nearest railway station and the nearest airport is Ayodhya Airport (46.8 km).
+Mankapur is well connected by roadways to Gonda, Ayodhya and state capital of Lucknow.

 Economy

 Mankapur has one of the country's six largest manufacturing plants of Indian Telephone Industries (ITI).
 Along with that major occupation of public is Agriculture.
 With good connectivity with other districts, Mankapur serves as a luring place for further industrial growth.

 Geography

-The famous Manwar River passes through Mankapur.
+The famous Manwar River passes through Mankapur, next to the Manwar Estate of the Mankapur Taluqedars.
 Unfortunately, the river is dying a slow death, so a cleaning program was initiated by Yogi Adityanath in order to rejuvenate the flow of river.
 It is believed that Lord Dasrath performed Yagya at Makhoda Dham resulting in birth of Lord Rama.